-This is the third recorded prediction of his death in Mark.
-In each case, it was made while Jesus and his disciples were on the way to Jerusalem, and in each instance, he referred to himself as the “Son of Man.”
-In this way, the gospel account links the title to the death of Christ – (Mark 8:31, 9:31).
+The text adds the very apt description – they were “going up to Jerusalem.”
+The city was approximately 1,060 meters above the Jordan River valley.
+The passage includes the third prediction of his death.
+In all three cases, Jesus made it while he and his disciples were on the way to Jerusalem, and each time, he referred to himself as the “Son of Man.”
+Thus, Mark links this title to his death – (Mark 8:31, 9:31).

-Jesus “was going before” his disciples.
-He knew what lay ahead but pressed on all the same, all while also leading his disciples “on the way.”
-He was not led to the slaughter like a prisoner of war or a lamb.
-Instead, he pushed on in accord with God’s purpose.
-This demonstrated his grim determination to fulfill his Father’s will regardless of the consequences – He allowed nothing to prevent him from completing his mission.
+Jesus “was going before” or leading his disciples for he knew what lay ahead.
+Nevertheless, he pressed on all the same.
+He was not led to the slaughter like a prisoner of war or a sacrificial animal, but instead, he pushed on in accord with God’s purpose, demonstrating his grim determination to fulfill his Father’s will.

-The notation that those who were journeying with Jesus “were afraid” suggests they had some inkling of what lay ahead.
-While the disciples did not yet understand his messianic mission, Jesus had previously predicted to them his future sufferings at Jerusalem.
+The notation that those who were journeying with him “were afraid” suggests they had some inkling of what might occur.
+While the disciples did not yet understand his messianic mission, previously, he had predicted his future sufferings at Jerusalem.

-The Greek verb rendered “handed over” (paradidōmi) means, “to hand over, to deliver up, to betray.”
-This is a theologically loaded term in the gospel of Mark.
-It was first used for John the Baptist when he was handed over to Herod – (Mark 1:14).
+The Greek verb rendered “handed over” (paradidōmi) means “to hand over, deliver up, betray.”
+This is a theologically loaded term in Mark, one that was first used when John the Baptist was arrested and handed over to Herod Antipas – (Mark 1:14).

 The imprisonment and execution of John were harbingers of what was in store for Jesus.
-Beginning with the first ‘Passion Prediction,’ this verb is used consistently in Mark for the handing over of Jesus for execution.
-Moreover, he used this same verb to describe how his followers would one day also be “handed over” to suffer for the gospel – (Mark 13:9-12).
+Beginning with the first ‘Passion Prediction,’ “handed over” is used consistently for his betrayal into the hands of those who were plotting his demise.
+Moreover, he used this same verb to describe how, in the future, his followers would likewise be “handed over” to suffer for the gospel – (Mark 13:9-12).